dmachard/lua-dnsdist-ootb/README.md

 ## Installation

 1. Copy `dnsdist_ootb.lua` and the folder `dnsdist_ootb` in your `dnsdist` configuration folder (the default is `/etc/dnsdist`)
-4. Copy the `dnsdist.conf` to import this LUA module and the new configuration file.
+4. Update your `dnsdist.conf` with the following code to import the LUA module.

 ```lua
 -- Import module and load the YAML config